 Kewadin Casino, Hotel And Convention Center Online Gambling

 Michigan legalized sports betting and online gambling in December 2019.
 Although retail sportsbooks began launching in March 2020, online gambling did not go to market until late January 2021.

 The Sault Tribe of Chippewa Indians offers retail sports betting as well as online sports betting through a partnership with gaming technology brand GAN.
 The retail sportsbook, powered by WynnBET, can be found in the Rapids Lounge and Superior Bar.

-For those looking for a remote option, the WynnBet Sportsbook app officially launched on January 22, 2021 and is available for download.
-New players will receive an excellent opening bonus of up to $500 as a risk-free first bet.
+WynnBet Sportsbook app officially launched in mid-January 2021 and is available for download.
+New players will receive an excellent opening bonus of up to $1000 as a risk-free first bet.

 Kewadin Casino, Hotel And Convention Center History

 The opening of the Kewadin Casino, Hotel, and Convention Center was approved by the Sault Tribe of Chippewa Indians Board of Directors in 1984.
 The casino would later open in November 1985, but at the time was a simple one-room blackjack house.
 It has been expanded at many points, including in 1988, 1992, 1993, 1994, 1997, and 2004.